CMDR-Kegaira-Ohaya/gfe-engine-exp/README.md

-# GFE Engine Exp — Core Repo
+# GFE Engine Exp — Core Repo.

 This repo is now a core-first repo for GFE material, with a quarantined product area for new GUI/app work under `/product/`.